MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-hello-world.md

 ms.date: 04/15/2024
 ---

-# Tutorial: Run Hello-world DAG in Apache Airflow Jobs
+# Tutorial: Run Hello-world DAG in Apache Airflow Job

 > [!NOTE]
-> Apache Airflow Jobs are powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
+> Apache Airflow job is powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.

-In this tutorial, you'll run a hello-world DAG in Apache Airflow Jobs.
-This tutorial focuses on getting users acquainted with the Apache Airflow Jobs features and environment.
+In this tutorial, you'll run a hello-world DAG in Apache Airflow Job.
+This tutorial focuses on familiarizing users with the features and environment of the Apache Airflow Job.

 ## Prerequisites

 To get started, you must complete the following prerequisite:

-- Enable Apache Airflow Jobs in your Tenant.
+- Enable Apache Airflow Job in your Tenant.

   > [!NOTE]
-  > Since Apache Airflow Jobs are in preview state, you need to enable it through your tenant admin.
-If you already see Apache Airflow Jobs, your tenant admin may have already enabled it.
+  > Since Apache Airflow job is in preview state, you need to enable it through your tenant admin.
+If you already see Apache Airflow Job, your tenant admin may have already enabled it.

-  1. Go to Admin Portal -> Tenant Settings -> Under Microsoft Fabric -> Expand 'Users can create and use Apache Airflow Jobs (preview)' section.
+  1. Go to Admin Portal -> Tenant Settings -> Under Microsoft Fabric -> Expand 'Users can create and use Apache Airflow Job (preview)' section.

   2. Click Apply.